di-mu/RT-Select-General-code/README.md

 ## Setup on Raspberry Pi

 1. Install package "libpcap-dev" on Raspberry Pi;
-2. Run "make ondevice" in this directory.
+2. To compile RT-Select-General, run "make ondevice" in this directory;
+3. To compile RT-Balance, run "make" in "rt-balance" directory.

 ## Setup on ZigBee devices